oturns/pandarm/docs/introduction.rst

 * **Perform the aggregation**

-  The main use case of Pandana is to perform an aggregation along the network
+  The main use case of pandarm is to perform an aggregation along the network
   - i.e. a buffer query.
 The api is designed to perform the aggregations for all nodes in the network at the same time in a multi-threaded fashion (using an underlying C library).
 Most walking-scale accessibility queries